MolotovCherry/kmagick/README.md

 2. Install Windows ImageMagick (dll version) and make sure the program files folder is in your `PATH`.
 3. Setup your project to use the jar as normal.
 4. Make sure `kmagick.dll` is in your path as well.
+5. Either [download](http://objenesis.org/download.html) objenesis jar and place it along with your other jars, OR add this line (or similar depending on your build system) to your dependencies:
+`implementation 'org.objenesis:objenesis:3.2'`

 ## Behavior
 As this is a low level library, crashes are not impossible.
 I've made every effort to make that impossible however.